Heat (1986 film): Plot

-D.D. is in a Las Vegas bar with her milquetoast date, Osgood.
-When a tough-looking drunk flirts with her, then turns mean, Osgood beats him and makes him apologize.
+D.D. is in a Las Vegas bar waiting on her milquetoast date, Osgood.
+Shortly before Osgood arrives, a tough-looking drunk flirts with her, then turns mean.
+After Osgood arrvies, Osgood beats him and makes him apologize.
 It turns out that the drunk is Nick Escalante, who had been hired to make Osgood look good.

 Nick is a former soldier of fortune, lethal with his hands and an expert with sharp objects.
 He advertises as a "chaperone", but is actually a bodyguard for hire.
 Nick's goal is to make enough money to move to Venice, Italy.

-He is approached by another meek young man.
+He is approached by another meek young man by the name of Cyrus Kinnick.
 Cyrus Kinnick is wealthy and claims to want someone by his side while he gambles, but what he really wants is for Nick to teach him how to be tough.

 Nick is upset when his prostitute friend, Holly, is sadistically beaten while on a "date" with Vegas high roller Danny DeMarco, who has organized crime connections.
 Nick agrees to help her get revenge.
 He uses his friendship with a local crime boss, Baby, to get access to DeMarco's hotel suite.
 When he asks DeMarco about Holly's suffering, DeMarco tells him that it was just a great game.
 When Nick requests financial restitution for Holly's injuries, DeMarco offers $20,000, but pulls a gun as Nick reaches for the cash.
 DeMarco orders his huge thugs, Kinlaw and Tiel, to finish Nick, but Nick proceeds to use available sharp objects, including a medallion and the razor-sharp edge of a credit card, to defeat them.

 Holly arrives at DeMarco's suite and, finding him tied up, cuts the top of his penis, mocking it as small.
 DeMarco tries to blame Holly's treatment on his henchmen, but Kinlaw retorts that the henchmen did not get a turn until DeMarco was done with her.
 Nick gives her the $20,000 and refuses Holly's offer of half the money, so she gives $10,000 to a man and asks him to give the money to Nick after she leaves Vegas.